eakoriakin/ionic-selectable-pages/pages/footer-template.md

 Directive: `ionicSelectableFooterTemplate`

-A template to overwrite the footer.
-Can be used to change the default footer buttons with the custom ones.
+A template to render the footer.
+Can be used to overwrite the default footer buttons with the custom ones.